3Alan/DocsMind/README.md

 - [ ] Support for more file formats: pdf, txt
 - [ ] Summarize
-- [ ] Download text from the internet
+- [ ] Download doc from the internet
 - [ ] Markdown-formatted message
 - [ ] Stream returns
 - [ ] i18n